-In April 2010 and January 2010, AAA issued 41,628 common units and 7,590 common units, respectively, in the form of restricted depositary units, to AAA Holdings, L.P. ("AAA Holdings"), an affiliate of Apollo, at a price per unit of \$6.87 and \$7.52, respectively.
+In August 2010, April 2010 and January 2010, AAA issued 5,004 common units, 41,628 common units and 7,590 common units, respectively, in the form of restricted depositary units, to AAA Holdings, L.P. ("AAA Holdings"), an affiliate of Apollo, at a price per unit of \$6.35, \$6.87 and \$7.52, respectively.
 The units issued were subscribed for by AAA Holdings in fulfillment of Apollo's obligation to reinvest a portion of the carried interests received by it in respect of investments made by the Investment Partnership as set forth in its prospectus.

-The boards of directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through December 31, 2010, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$25.0 million ("On-Market Buyback Program").
-During the second quarter of 2010, AAA purchased 117,715 units at an average price of \$6.29 per unit for total consideration of \$0.7 million pursuant to the On-Market Buyback Program.
-As of June 30, 2010, the remaining approved maximum aggregate consideration of \$24.3 million for the On-Market Buyback Program represents 4.0 million units based on the closing price at June 30, 2010.
+The boards of directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through June 30, 2011, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$25.0 million ("On-Market Buyback Program"), which represents 2.0 million units based on the closing price at March 31, 2011.
 In light of these approvals, AAA intends to continue monitoring the trading performance of AAA in the market and may, from time to time, seek to purchase units either directly or through one or more affiliates, when market conditions permit.